telerik/ajax-docs/api/server/Telerik.Web.UI/RadTreeList.md

 ###  InsertMethod `String`

 Gets or sets the name of the method to call in order to insert data

+###  IsExporting `Boolean`

+Determines whether the control is currently exporting a file

 ###  IsItemInserted `Boolean`